crate/crate/blackbox/docs/general/dml.rst

   * Furthermore, column names in your data are considered case sensitive (as if they were quoted in a SQL statement).

-In order to import data into :ref:`partitioned_tables` take a look at the :ref:`copy_from` reference.
+For further information, including how to import data to :ref:`partitioned_tables`, take a look at the :ref:`copy_from` reference.

 Import From a File URI
 ......................